jdonaldson/golgi/Readme.md

 ```

 Note that the argument ``x`` inside the function body is typed as an ``Int``.
-Golgi reads the type information on the``Router`` method interface, and then
+Golgi reads the type information on the``TestApi`` method interface, and then
 makes the appropriate conversion on the corresponding path segment.
 If the
 ``x`` argument is missing, a ``NotFound(path:String)`` error is thrown.
 If the
 argument can not be converted to an ``Int``, then an ``InvalidValue`` error is